 - Vision impairment is uncorrectable by medical treatment, therapy or lenses; or

 - Examination results are inconclusive, and the child demonstrates inadequate use of residual vision;

-- A functional vision assessment conducted by a Visual Impairment Teacher, that includes residual visual acuity or field of vision; and
+- A functional vision assessment conducted by a Teacher of the Visually Impaired, that includes residual visual acuity or field of vision; and

 - The vision impairment, even with corrections, has an adverse impact on the child’s educational performance or child’s developmental progress and the child or student must need special education services as a result of the disability.

 Oregon Administrative Rule 581-015-2180 https://oregon.public.law/rules/oar_581-015-2180

 - TSPC Licensed Teacher of the Visually Impaired